allyourbankarebelongtous/pleb-vpn/README.md

 and includes scripts to configure either LND or Core Lightning (or both!) for hybrid mode.
 It also includes the abiliy to take BTCPayServer and/or LNBits public using LetsEncrypt for any DNS provider that allows a CNAME record.
-You may use this in conjunction with your own VPS set up as an OpenVPN server, or you may contact me on TG @allyourbankarebelongtous or via email: allyourbankarebelongtous@protonmail.com, agree to a $2.00 US per month fee for the basic service, paid via the included automatic keysends with a message stating your node's email address or your telegram handle, and obtain access to my VPS to go clearnet.
+You may use this in conjunction with your own VPS set up as an OpenVPN server, or you may subscribe to @allyourbankarebelongtous and use our VPS setups for the cheapest price and great service!
+Details below.
-The basic service includes two ports, one for hybrid mode and one for wireguard.
-Additional ports are $0.50 US per month.
-You would be paying for VPS access/use, not for Pleb-VPN software, which is free.
-If you don't want to pay or are uncomfortable with sharing, feel free to use this with your own VPS.
-The cheapest I've found that works costs $5.00 US per month, and you'll have to configure it yourself.
-_Note: If you want BTCPayServer and/or LNBits available to the public, it is a bit more expensive for me, so it is an additional $1.00 US per month for each port 443 forward from @allyourbankarebelongtous)._

 If there are any other Plebs who want to share their VPS for a small fee, feel free to advertize and direct interested parties here for the easy-to-implement Raspiblitz